What Are Forex Market Makers And How Do They Work?

 Source: Admirals MetaTrader 4 - Market Watch & Trading Terminal

 What is the upshot of these platform advances?

-So how do FX firms offer prices to retail clients?
+So how do FX brokers offer prices to retail clients?

-An ECN aggregates bids and offers from banks, institutions and other traders into an order book.
+An alternative way that firms grant their clients access to the FX market is via Electronic Communications Networks (or ECNs).
+An ECN aggregates bids and offers from banks, institutions, and other traders into an order book.

 Some people dislike the notion of a market maker, taking the view that they are somehow calling the market against them.

-The overarching European Markets and Financial Instruments Directive (MiFID) means that UK FX firms are committed to offering the best execution on their clients' behalf.
+The overarching European Markets and Financial Instruments Directive (MiFID) requires UK FX firms to be committed to offering the best execution on their clients' behalf.

 Before this standard came into play, some firms might have tweaked their price in order reflect their book position, but this cannot happen under best execution.